czcorpus/kontext/INSTALL.md

 * Available 3rd party libraries include *jQuery*, *jQuery-cookies plug-in*, *soundmanager2*, *typeahead*, *virtual-keyboard*.
 * JavaScript code related to a concrete page can be found in *public/files/js/tpl/page_name*.
 * Plug-ins are located in *public/files/js/plugins/pluginNameCamelCase*
-* New client-side libraries and plug-ins are written in [TypeScript](http://www.typescriptlang.org/) and located in *public/files/ts*.
+* New client-side libraries and plug-ins are written in [TypeScript](http://www.typescriptlang.org/).
 * Currently there is no solution for additional CSS files (i.e. adding a new plug-in with some UI representation requires you to edit existing CSS/LESS file *widgets.less*).